geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 ## All in on the Cloudflare free plan

 This blog leverages most of the Cloudflare “free” plan services to give you the reader a fast and performant experience.
-I moved the blog’s hosting form GitHub pages to [Cloudflare pages](https://pages.cloudflare.com/) in [Nov-2021](https://github.com/geshan/geshan.github.com/pull/303).
+I moved the blog’s hosting from GitHub pages to [Cloudflare pages](https://pages.cloudflare.com/) in [Nov-2021](https://github.com/geshan/geshan.github.com/pull/303).
 The reason was simple Cloudflare pages has great performance on its [vast global network](https://www.cloudflare.com/en-gb/network/), the bandwidth is unlimited and the build times are also generous.
 With the [wrangler CLI](https://developers.cloudflare.com/workers/wrangler/) things are very easy if I need to manage anything.
 My blog gets readers from almost every country in the world so using Cloudflare helps to get them the content faster from the Edge.

 ### Other Cloudflare services